drfaisal/predictworkshop/README.md

 # rworkshop
-Development and Validation of Clinical Prediction Models using R: A one day workshop NHSR
+Development and Validation of Clinical Prediction Models using R: A one day workshop NHS